British bulldog (game): Black Man

-Black Man (Der schwarze Mann), sometimes called Bogey Man, is a traditional German game and one of the oldest games in the line of Western European chasing games that had been described already in 1796 by Johann Christoph Friedrich GutsMuths.
+Black Man (Der schwarze Mann), sometimes called Bogey Man, is a traditional German game and one of the oldest games in the line of Western European chasing games.
+It was described in 1796 by Johann Christoph Friedrich GutsMuths.

 It draws on ancient "plague games" in which the catcher epitomizes the Black Death.

 Everyone he touches becomes a bearer of the plague.
 In a broader sense, the character in the game represents death itself.
 The game ends in the triumph of the Black Man, whose power goes on increasing with each new capture.

 The game of Black Man spread across the globe by the rise of the German Turner movement with Friedrich Ludwig Jahn as its iconic figure.
 An early translation of the game by Karl Ludwig Beck was published in 1828 in Northampton, Massachusetts in the book A Treatise on Gymnastics.

 The game was brought to Australia by German settlers, and has been mentioned by Gustav Adolph Techow in the Manual of Gymnastic Exercises, published in 1866 in Melbourne.

 In the UK and Canada, Black Man was partially known as Black Peter (not to be confused with the card game) and has been regarded as a "primary rugby game".
 According to figureheads such as Steve Owen and Chet Grant, Black Man was an integral component of American football exercises.
 Other prominent players include Bernard Darwin, Dwight D. and Edgar N. Eisenhower, Daniel Carter Beard, Annette Kellerman and Luther Halsey Gulick Jr. who have mentioned the game of Black Man in their literary works and (auto-)biographies.
 It also appears in several books by Dorothea Frances Canfield.